moinwiki/moin/docs/intro/glossary.rst

       A web site implemented using a wiki engine.

    WSGI
       Web Server Gateway Interface.
-It is a specification about how web servers (like e.g. Apache with mod_wsgi) communicate with web applications (like e.g. MoinMoin).
+It is a specification about how web servers, like e.g. Apache with mod_wsgi, communicate with web applications, like MoinMoin.
 It is a Python standard, described in detail in PEP 333.

    emeraldtree
       An XML / tree processing library used by moin.